Robert-Hughes/rjrssync/README.md

 Symlinks can point to either a file, a folder, nothing (broken), or another symlink, which itself could point to any of those.

 Symlinks can cause cycles and DAGs, including pointing to itself.
+This shouldn't be too important for us, as we (generally) never follow symlinks and so will never observe these cases.

 On Windows, a symlink is either a "file symlink" or "directory symlink" (specified on creation), whereas on Linux it is simply a symlink.
-A "directory symlink" that points to a file (possibly via other symlinks) or a "file symlinks" that points to a directory is considered broken (similar to the target not existing at all).
+A "directory symlink" that points to a file (possibly via other symlinks) or a "file symlink" that points to a directory is considered broken (similar to the target not existing at all).

 It is possible to create an invalid symlink (target is the wrong 'type' or doesn't exist)

 Symlink targets can be specified as relative or absolute.